The ministry of Local Government has double-tightened measures leaving no loose ends for the Coronavirus to spread in the public.

 Though religious groups have not been gathering as usual, the ministry said in a statement this friday that: “It’s not permitted to move worship and prayer activities to unauthorized places of any kind such as prayer rooms, private homes or caves.”

 The Local Government minister, Professor Anastase Shyaka, said that government institutions in collaboration with security organs will continue to monitor the level of compliance to these instructions.

 The Minister also emphasized the need to continue educating the public on hygienic behaviours such as consistently washing hands and keeping a one meter social distance.

-These measures add to those released by the Rwanda Development Board (RDB) this March 18th in which all bars, pubs and restaurants were directed to install hand washing tabs at entrances, a practise that has since last week been taken up by most business owners, but neglected by some.
+These measures add to those released by the Rwanda Development Board (RDB) this March 18th in which all bars, pubs and restaurants were directed to install handwashing tabs at entrances, a practice that has since last week been taken up by most business owners, but neglected by some.

 The RDB directives also put a temporary halt to all entertainment programs such as night clubs, DeeJaying, live band music, pool table games, among others where citizens can be enticed to participate in numbers.

 So far, Rwanda has confirmed 11 covid-19 cases.